What Are HECM Loans: The Only Guide You Need

 It’s simple and easy— to qualify for a “HECM” reverse mortgage:

-- You must live in and own your home.
-(Must be your principal residence).
+- The borrower must live in and own their home.
+(Must be their principal residence).

-Then your age, appraised home value, and current interest rates are used to calculate the amount you may receive.
+Then their age, appraised home value, and current interest rates are used to calculate the amount they may receive.

-Reverse Mortgages: The Most Important Features You Should Know
+HECM Loans: The Most Important Features Your Client Should Know

 3 Most Common Reasons People get a Reverse Mortgage:

 - Eliminate Monthly Mortgage Payments:* One of the best reverse mortgage benefits!
-A reverse mortgage pays off your existing home mortgage.
-It eliminates your required monthly mortgage payments* – that can mean hundreds or thousands of dollars of extra cash in your pocket each month.
+A reverse mortgage pays off the borrower’s existing home mortgage.
+It eliminates their required monthly mortgage payments* – that can mean hundreds or thousands of dollars of extra cash in their pocket each month.

-- Stay in Your Home: It’s your home.
-Not ours.
-You remain the owner of your home and can stay as long as you wish.
-As the homeowner, you must continue to pay home insurance, property taxes, any HOA fees and keep up basic home maintenance during the loan period.
-When the home is sold, the loan is repaid (including accrued interest and any fees) and any remaining equity goes to you or your heirs.
+- Stay at Home: It’s the homeowner’s home.
+Not the lenders.
+They remain the owner of their home and can stay as long as they wish.
+As the homeowner, they must continue to pay home insurance, property taxes, any HOA fees and keep up basic home maintenance during the loan period.
+When the home is sold, the loan is repaid (including accrued interest and any fees) and any remaining equity goes to the borrower or their heirs.

-- Access Extra Cash: The money you receive from a reverse mortgage can be used for almost anything.
+- Access Extra Cash: The money the borrower receives from a reverse mortgage can be used for almost anything.
 Some homeowners use the funds to pay off common debt such as credit cards or medical bills.
-Others choose to make updates or well-needed repairs to their home – it could be as simple as replacing an old kitchen appliance or getting a new roof – it’s up to you!
-A reverse mortgage was created to give older Americans a way to improve their retirement lifestyle – your home’s equity can do just that.
+Others choose to make updates or well-needed repairs to their home – it could be as simple as replacing an old kitchen appliance or getting a new roof – it’s up to your client!
+A reverse mortgage was created to give older Americans a way to improve their retirement lifestyle – their home’s equity can do just that.

 HECM Loans vs. Traditional Mortgage Loans

-It’s called a “reverse” mortgage because of the way your home’s equity is used, and importantly, how the loan is repaid by the borrower.
+It’s called a “reverse” mortgage because of the way the borrower’s home’s equity is used, and importantly, how the loan is repaid.
 Unlike traditional mortgages that require monthly mortgage payments, reverse mortgages give the homeowner options on how and when to pay the loan back.

 Instead of traditional monthly mortgage payments, a reverse mortgage is typically paid back at the end of the loan term in one lump sum when the homeowners permanently leave the home.